IgniteUI/help-topics/topics/01_General-and-Getting-Started/03_Customizing_the_localization_of_NetAdvantage_for_jQuery_controls.md

 ### <a id="Requirements"></a>Requirements

-To complete the procedure, you need an installation of Ignite UI %%ProductVersionShort%% (English redistributable).
+To complete the procedure, you need an installation of %%ProductName%% %%ProductVersionShort%% (English redistributable).

 >**Note**:  We assume that the installation path is `%%InstallPath%%`